 Those of you who are fans of Behavioral Healthcare Magazine may have noticed my column related to technology in this leading industry publication.
 If you are unfamiliar with the publication, Behavioral Healthcare is the industry’s leading practical resource on technology, reimbursement, and treatment trends for managers and clinicians in the mental health and substance abuse fields.
 My blog entry there this month had to do with the “Top 5 Barriers to Telemental Health.”

 The barriers to telemental health discussed in the article include: behavioral.net

 - Privacy and security

 To date, 29 of the 49 U.S. states and the District of Columbia have enacted commercial payment requirements for insurers.
-Federally, Medicare already reimburses providers for many forms of telehealth, and remaining barriers within Medicaid as well as Medicaid are being removed one-by-one.
+Federally, Medicare already reimburses providers for many forms of telehealth, and remaining barriers to telemental health within Medicaid as well as Medicaid are being removed one-by-one.
 Our legislators on both sides of the aisle are hard at work proposing bi-partisan bills that reflect the U.S. government eagerness to use telehealth systems to reach many more people in need of care.
 The result is that many new legislative bills are proposed in several other states.
 A bill that just came out last week in Florida is a prime example of what many practitioners can expect across the country.
 While it isn’t a legislative mandate, it does pave the way for dramatic change in the near future.

 Changing Reimbursement Structures for Providers